 “I am with you always, to the end of the age” (Mt 28:20).
 This promise of Christ never ceases to resound in the Church as the fertile secret of her life and the wellspring of her hope.
 As the day of Resurrection, Sunday is not only the remembrance of a past event: it is a celebration of the living presence of the Risen Lord in the midst of his own people. – DIES DOMINI 31

 Balally Church was built for one purpose: the celebration of the Eucharist.
 It’s architecture wished to express the coming together of the community to listen to the Word of God, receive the Bread of Life and to commit to a Christian life.
 Year after year, Sunday after Sunday Mass has been celebrated in Balally.
-Parishioners can avail of Mass at 10.00 or at 12.00.
-After Masses families and friends gather in the Parish Centre to have a cuppa and to enjoy each other’s company as believers.
+Currently (November 2021) Sunday Mass is celebrated as a Vigil Mass at 7.30pm on Saturdays and at 10.00am on Sundays.
+We hope to re-introduce our tradition of a social cuppa tea/coffee and to enjoy each other’s company as believers, in the Parish Centre, in the near future.

-- Every day (except Thursday) there is Mass at 10.00 which echoes the Sunday Celebration and brings the community together to hear the Word of God and to be the prayerful voice of those who are at work, in hospital or at school.
-The Rosary is prayed before Mass.
-On Mondays the Consecration to the Miraculous Medal is prayed and on Fridays the Mass is followed by a half hour of Eucharistic Adoration and Benediction.
+- Every Friday Mass is celebrated at 10.00 which echoes the Sunday Celebration and brings the community together to hear the Word of God and to be the prayerful voice of those who are at work, in hospital or at school.

-- On Feast days that fall on working days there are Masses at 19.30 on the vigil of the feast day (the day before the feast day) then 10.00 Mass and a special 13.10 Mass which was devised to offer the Mass on working days.
+- On Feast days that fall on working days, subject to the availability of a priest, there are Masses on the vigil of the feast day (the day before the feast day) then 10.00 Mass and a special 13.10 Mass, which was scheduled to facilitate those people in employment during a normal working day.
+Please check the web site/Newletter/Parish Office for up-to-date details of Feast day Masses.

 - Oftentimes Parishioners ask for specific intentions (Month’s Mind, anniversaries, birthday, health intentions, thanksgiving etc.) to be prayed for at Mass.
 Within the context of the Solemn Sacrifice all the parishioners are being asked to join in prayer for those intentions.
 These anniversaries and intentions are booked through the Parish Office.